sinlab-semester-2012/dynamic_windows/README.md

   objectives.
-- Refocus of the application: the tiles/pixels are not necessary, a simpler implementation based of window blinds (track blinds to be precise) is the next obective (simple to build, higher impact on the audience than 2 tiles).
+- Refocus of the application: the tiles/pixels are not necessary, a simpler implementation based of window blinds (track blinds to be precise) is the next objective (simple to build, higher impact on the audience than 2 tiles).

 Week 14:
 - Received new hardware: Pololu Mini Maestro 24-Channel USB Servo Controller.